Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 div > p { /* Selects only p tags that are children of div tags */ }
 ```

-Descendent selector - Select all descendents of another selector use the space ` `.
+Descendant selector - Select all descendants of another selector use the space ` `.

 ```HTML
 <p>Not selected</p>